olmeca/grammarian/README.md

 ### Feature 1: more flexible PEG composition / decomposition
 Grammarian offers a store for PEG rules, called a *Grammar*, from where you can easily retrieve a consistent PEG ruleset for use.
 The intended use is for storing the grammar of some complex textual structure (a grammar), or even storage of multiple grammars.
-When retrieving a rule set from the store you specify a root rule name.
+When retrieving a rule set from the store you _specify a root rule name_.
 This results in a rule set containing this root rule and all the rules referred directly or indirectly (a DAG).
 For example, the following set of rules describe two textual data types: email addresses and URL's.
 These types have some similarity in their composition.
 E.g. both contain a domain name.